Om3gaOfficial/PyPanda/README.md

 ---
 ### How to use
 #### Installation
 I am currently working to publish this libery on [PyPi](https://pypi.org/) then you should be able to use `pip install pypanda`.
-Until then please just clone the Github Repo or use `pypanda
+Until then please just clone the Github Repo or use `pypanda.py` file.
-.py` file.
 Please be sure that you have installed the liberies listed above

 #### Using the libery